 Tall Plants at the Back and Short Plants in Front of Them

-- I planted the tall ones at the far side - hollyhocks which take quite a long time to grow tall, and don't flower till mid summer.
+- I planted the tall ones on the far side–hollyhocks which take quite a long time to grow tall, and don't flower till mid summer.

-- So I had lavender, pansies, osteospermum (Cape Daisy), wild geranium, verbena. adjuga, heuchera, forget-me-nots and aquilegia (columbine) - all colour-toning.
+- So I had lavender, pansies, osteospermum (Cape Daisy), wild geranium, verbena. adjuga, heuchera, forget-me-nots and aquilegia (columbine) - all color-toning.

 - My son gave me a roughly made rustic stool to sit on when I was gardening, and this became a permanent feature together with two logs.
 All the colours had to look good together, and blend with the existing plants.
 I also planted up a couple of garden pots, one with marigolds and another with a large formium.